Photo by Benis Arapovic

-Layoffs are generally seen as a tool to reduce costs and improve profits.
-Reducing payroll expenses to meet short-term performance targets is largely futile.
+Layoffs are often seen as a tool to reduce costs and improve profits.
+But reducing payroll expenses to meet short-term performance targets is largely futile.

 Certainly, your human capital is a major cost.
 And it would seem logical that if you lay off people, your costs would go down increasing your profits.